Cuban music to stay home

 “Since we had half an hour, we preferred, beyond the interaction, playing and playing so that people could consume as many songs and dance, limiting ourselves to saying hello between theme and theme.
 On other occasions we had already played this way, semi acoustic, and the sound came out spectacular ”.

-Like many other artists, they had to reprogram some of their actions: their second album, scheduled to be recorded in Viñales under the production of Alain Pérez, will have to go to the studio and wait, for now.
-Likewise, they are editing a DVD of a concert in the Art Factory with the repertoire of the album Pa ’que te sosiegues, while they compose and remove songs from the drawer.
+Like many other artists, they had to reschedule some of their actions: their second album, scheduled to be recorded in Viñales under the production of Alain Pérez, will have to move to the studio and wait, for now.
+They are also editing a DVD of a concert at Fábrica de Arte with the repertoire of the album So that you calm down, while they compose and take songs out of the drawer.
 Because the music doesn't stop.

-Saxophone, piano, bass, drums, percussion and trumpet sounded this time from the rehearsal room of the Cuban saxophonist Michel Herrera, director of the Joven Jazz group.
-There the members of the project arrived to broadcast live and perform jazz standards.
-Michel Herrera's strategy for the concert consisted of choosing songs from his usual repertoire, but "from the variety of the style to give it color and make it feel pleasant and intimate".
+Saxophone, piano, bass, drums, percussion and trumpet sounded this time from the rehearsal room of Cuban saxophonist Michel Herrera, director of the Joven Jazz group.
+The members of the project arrived there to broadcast live and interpret standards of jazz.
+Michel Herrera's strategy for the concert consisted of choosing songs from his usual repertoire, but “from the variety of style to give it color and make it feel pleasant and intimate”.

 "Now the way we have to reach [the public] is to set an example and transmit support and good energy," he says.